Skip to main content

 The Bottom Line

-Agentuity and Connic occupy the same shape — managed, purpose-built agent platforms.
-Pick Agentuity if you want pure metered flexibility.
-Pick Connic if you want predictable plans, built-in connectors, and a mature compliance story.
+Connic and Agentuity occupy the same shape — managed, purpose-built agent platforms.
+Pick Agentuity for pure metered flexibility.
+Pick Connic for flat plans, first-party connectors, and compliance content already published.

 Use Connic when